Misted Double Glazing: How to Fix Condensation Between Window Panes

 1. What Does Misted Double Glazing Mean?

 You have tried wiping the inside of your window.
 You have gone outside and wiped the exterior.
-But the cloudy, foggy mist remains completely stubbornly trapped.
+However, the cloudy, foggy mist remains completely stubbornly trapped.
 Sound familiar?

 In the glazing industry, we refer to this as a “blown” or failed sealed unit.
-It means the critical hermetic seal that joins the two panes of glass together has broken down over time.
+Specifically, it means the critical hermetic seal that joins the two panes of glass together has broken down over time.
 It is no longer air-tight.
 Consequently, your window has completely lost its thermal efficiency.

 A severely misted double glazed window showing heavy condensation and water droplets physically trapped inside the two panes of glass.